 … and afterward

-After finishing your workout, now is the best time to consume more protein and some faster acting carbs – which you can gain from a protein shake that as some type of sugar to deliver those proteins through the bloodstream and into the muscle fibers you just worked on.
+After finishing your workout, now is the best time to consume more protein and some faster-acting carbs – which you can gain from a protein shake with some sugar to deliver those proteins through the bloodstream and into the muscle fibers you just worked on.
 These will help repair your body with the necessary nutrients.

-After a grueling workout, you want to have the necessary proteins and carbs to rebuild what you just tore down – and by doing so will actually be when you make the most of your gains.
+After a grueling workout, you want to have the necessary proteins and carbs to rebuild what you just tore down – and by doing so, will be when you make the most of your gains.